Planning a trip to Ireland? You’re in luck – we have a step by step guide on how to do that!

 What to avoid when planning a trip to Ireland

-- Avoid doing too much in one day or trying to visit many places on a trip.
+- Avoid doing too much in one day or trying to visit many places in Ireland on a trip.

 - While Dublin is a fantastic city, avoid spending too much time on it.
 Instead, go visit other cities and towns in Ireland.